scrunglebunky/Yup/README.md

 - The gameplay state does not exit and go to game over states, it just reruns \_\_init\_\_.
 - Characters do not individually run their own collision worries.
 This would be far too much code to run every frame.
 Instead, gameplay will individually check and run collision points for sprite classes whenever it is deemed fit.
 It worked for Shoot the Baby, it will work here.
 # FUTURE OPTIMIZATION
+- [ ] Main has some universal variables that slowly get annoying to pass around as arguments.
+Maybe I can make it so all classes have them as global variables and MAIN gives them out pre-declaration, instead of in __init__?
 - [ ] States having a string element saying what state to go to next, for MAIN to recognize
 - [ ] "Mod Folders" where the program has to recognize words with "anim_loadlist", "levels","order", etc. to plug into main.
 # BUG REPORTS / ISSUES